jhucompilers/fall2022/assign/assign04.md

 is now fairly complete, contains information about testing and function calls, and recommends a development strategy for the low-level code generator.

+*Update 11/10*: Added a few more code generation examples to the [Milestone 2](#milestone-2-x86-64-code-generation) section, and also described a few more "built-in" functions used in the test programs.

 ## Overview

 In this assignment, you will implement code generation, turning